facultymatt/gmg-webapp/README.md

 See src/RecentGrillStatusGraph/RecentGrillStatusGraph.jsx and you can add / remove metrics to the graph.
 The metric name should match the value in database.

 On line 43 you can set the chart yDomain, which is currently 220 `const yDomain = [0, 220];`.
-Set to `const yDomain = [0, 500];` for example if you are running the grill hot and want to see the grill temp on the chart.
+Set `const yDomain = [0, 500];` for example if you are running the grill hot and want to see the grill temp on the chart.

 ## Adjusting data

 See src/contexts/GrillStatusContext.jsx.
-The most common adjustments will be limit and skip and wheter to record live changes.
+The most common adjustments will be limit and skip and whether to record live changes.
 This can also be set in the `.env` file.